Cafe Chelsea

 • price 2 of 4

-An Upper West Side classic since 1908, this old school Jewish appetizing shop has been staple for more than a century.
+Why we love it: An Upper West Side classic since 1908, this old school Jewish appetizing shop is just about as much of an NYC staple as it gets.
 Order from an extensive menu of omelettes and eggs with smoked fish, cheese blintzes, challah French toast and signature platters.

 Advertising